pranjal0612/project-e-commerce/README.md

 Lombok's `@Slf4j` annotation is used for logging.
 Logs are integrated with ExtentReports listeners.

-## Features Implemented

-*   **Basic Crawling:**
-    *   Automated opening of the homepage.
-    *   Search for a product (e.g., "laptop").
-    *   Extraction of Product Name, Price, Ratings, and URL from search results.
-*   **Functional Testing:**
-    *   Validation of "Add to Cart" button presence.
-    *   Validation of Product details section.
-    *   Validation of Image gallery functionality.
-    *   Testing search functionality with valid and invalid inputs.
-*   **Reporting:**
-    *   Extracted product information stored in a CSV file.
-    *   Test results logged and reported using ExtentReports.
-*   **Bonus Tasks:**
-    *   **Multi-page Crawling:** The `SearchResultsPage` class is enhanced to crawl multiple pages of search results.

 ## Customization

 *   **Browser:** Default browser is Chrome.
 You can change it in `config.properties` or via Maven command line.